moznme/github-upload/README.md

+# Uploads

-This is a default repo for uploading from draw.io.
+This is a default repo for uploading to GitHub.

+## Sources

+* draw.io